ltrgoddard/thesis/temp.markdown

 biographical anecdote which Prynne deplores in his letter to Kotin and Dolven.
-(In fact, the term ‘anecdote’ is insufficient, referring etymologically—as Prynne implies in the letter—to ‘things unpublished’.[^468]) Near the beginning of the essay, for example, Prynne remarks that ‘those of my generation who can remember being conscripted for National Service will surely recall being assigned to camp huts for training and manifest discomforts; I used to sleep in rolled-up newspaper, in effort to keep out the fierce winds that blew in under the floorboards’.[^469] Later, he describes visiting huts in China, the Austrian alps and the German *Schwarzwald* over a period of more than forty years.
-This anecdotal style mirrors that used during readings at the beginning of his career: in his 1971 York Street Commune reading in Vancouver, Prynne covers topics ranging from his evacuation during the Second World War to his neighbours’ cat, often spending more time on anecdotes than on the poems themselves.[^470]
+(In fact, the term ‘anecdote’ is insufficient, referring etymologically—as Prynne implies in the letter—to ‘things unpublished’.[^471]) Near the beginning of the essay, for example, Prynne remarks that ‘those of my generation who can remember being conscripted for National Service will surely recall being assigned to camp huts for training and manifest discomforts; I used to sleep in rolled-up newspaper, in effort to keep out the fierce winds that blew in under the floorboards’.[^472] Later, he describes visiting huts in China, the Austrian alps and the German *Schwarzwald* over a period of more than forty years.
+This anecdotal style mirrors that used during readings at the beginning of his career: in his 1971 York Street Commune reading in Vancouver, Prynne covers topics ranging from his evacuation during the Second World War to his neighbours’ cat, often spending more time on anecdotes than on the poems themselves.[^473]

 Making use of such material for the purposes of biographical analysis allows Prynne to be reinserted into a broad, twentieth-century literary tradition from which he is too often excluded, both by his supporters and by his detractors.
-Once the critical lens is focussed properly, Prynne’s position in this tradition is not at all difficult to see, emerging in areas as seemingly banal as his professional name.
+Once the critical lens is focused properly, Prynne’s position in this tradition is not at all difficult to see, emerging in areas as seemingly banal as his professional name.
 As Terry Eagleton notes in a recent review of D.J.
 Taylor’s *The Prose Factory*,